SJonesy/TheoryCraft/README.md

 TheoryCraft
 ===========
-A simple text based game where two player-created parties fight to the death.
+A text based game where two player-created parties fight to the death.

 Sample Team File